tomeshnet/tomesh.net/peer-to-peer-internet.md

 You can find the [full syllabus](https://github.com/tomeshnet/tpl-workshop) here.

-Capacity is limited and each class builds upon one another.
+Capacity is limited and each class builds upon the previous ones.
 To enrol in this free workshop series, you must [register through the Library website](https://www.torontopubliclibrary.ca/detail.jsp?Entt=RDMEVT23011&R=EVT23011) before the first workshop on April 10.